COPD life insurance

 Additional underwriting may also be required for asthma sufferers who have been taking oral steroids as a treatment, those who are regularly admitted to hospital or those who have required surgery.

-While many people in the UK live alongside the condition, around 1,200 people a year are recorded as dying from asthma[1].
+While many people in the UK live alongside the condition, around 3 people in the UK die from asthma attacks everyday[1].

 While this is a low percentage of people who are asthmatic, it’s a high amount of people for a common, long-term condition.